Contact Form with Professional Spam Protection!

 7. Captcha - security question (on/off)

 The security question is an effective spam protection method as it allows you to ask any question you like.
 To do so, just AntiSpam.php in an editor (we recommend using Notepad2) and overwrite the default questions and answers.
 Your answers can also be individual words.
 Just take care not to make the questions too difficult.
 The answers should ideally be words with lowercase letters, as the script is case sensitive.
-Click here to see an example.
+Examples of security questions can be found on the FAQ page under the question I am receiving spam through the contact form!?.

-1. In contact.php, enter this code before <!DOCTYPE html>:
+1. Insert this code into the contact.php file before <!DOCTYPE html>:

 <?php $ip = $_SERVER['REMOTE_ADDR']; ?>